 We’re probably all a little more expert at working from home than we were this time last year, but remember it’s important to find a dedicated space to get stuck in to your work.
 Whether you are returning back to your old bedroom or prefer spending time working on your kitchen table – make sure you have a proper desk or a quiet place where you won’t be disturbed.

-Content Ambassador, Lina has got you covered on how you can create your own sweet (study) spot. and PhD student blogger Kirstie recently wrote her top tips from the things she’s learned from working at home this year.
-Take a look .
+Content Ambassador, Lina has got you covered on how you can create your own sweet (study) spot, and PhD student blogger Kirstie wrote her top tips from the things she’s learned from working at home, which you might find useful, take a look .

 3. Ask your friends and family for help